fizk/library/src/Router/readme.md

 $router = new Router($config);
 ```

 The `group-*` keys are just for convenience, just so paths can be grouped.
 They will be removed once the `Router` object is configured.
 This means that two groups can not share a key; the second one will override the first one.
+Keys can be any string.

 Another way is to use the `public function add(string $regex, string $value): self` method: